net-research-com-au/dockerlibs/README.md

-sudo docker stop <continer id>    # stop a container sudo docker attach <continer id>    # attach to console of container sudo docker rm <continer id>    # remove container instance (NOTE: does not delete the container base image)
+sudo docker stop <continer id>    # stop a container sudo docker attach <continer id>    # attach to console of container sudo docker rm <continer id>    # remove container instance (NOTE: does not delete the container base image) sudo docker rm $(sudo docker ps -a -q -f status=exited)  # remove docker instances which are exited or stoped sudo docker rmi <image name>  # deletes the image from the local system
 ```

 # How to use